mindkomm/timmy/docs/image-configuration.md

 (`bool`), optional, Default: `true`

-When you set this to false, the user will not be able to select that value in the backend, e.g. when she wants to insert a Media file directly into the WYSYWIG content.
+When you set this to `false`, the user will not be able to select that value in the backend, e.g. when they want to insert a Media file directly into the WYSYWIG content.

 If the post type a user is editing is not in the `post_types` array (and if `post_types` is not `all`, the size will not be shown to the user.

+---

+### show_in_rest

+(`bool`), optional, Default: `true`

+Defines whether the image size should be shown in the REST API.

+You can use the [`timmy/show_in_rest` filter](./hooks.md#timmyshow_in_rest) to control this behavior for individual images.

 ---